 The language of behaviours in a corporate set up is often either bland or too ‘corporatized’, sounding artificial.
-Many of my clients in my side of the Atlantic tend to find values such as candour and openness ‘too American’ whatever that means.
+Many of my clients on my side of the Atlantic tend to find values such as candour and openness ‘too American’ whatever that means.

 In our work as organizational architects, well-defined behaviours are our currency.
-In terms of their integrity as ‘proper behaviours, they must be concrete, visible and above all posses ‘unequivocal meaning’.
-Candour is a bad behaviour because it can be interpreted in hundred ways.
+In terms of their integrity as ‘proper behaviours, they must be concrete, visible and above all possess ‘unequivocal meaning’.
+Candour is a bad behaviour because it can be interpreted in a hundred ways.
 Asking yourself a question such as ‘can this be done faster or better?’ is a good behaviour because either you ask the question or not.

 But regarding their meaning, I have a few acid tests.